 How can you treat erectile dysfunction when you have diabetes?

 If you think that your ED may be caused by diabetes, it’s important to get your diabetes under control.
 You may find that once you start to manage your diabetes effectively, the ED symptoms clear up.

 There are drugs called PDE-5 inhibitors that your doctor can to prescribe to help with ED, and men with diabetes are entitled to NHS prescriptions for them.
 They are:

 - Sildenafil - known as Viagra (there is also non-prescription Viagra Connect)

 - Avanafil - known as Spedra

-These drugs work for about eight hours as and are taken when you need them, except for Cialis.
-They usually take around 30-60 minutes to take effect and you should be able to have sex from one hour up to ten hours after taking them.
-With Cialis the effects last up to 36 hours, making it more suitable for situations like a weekend away.
+These drugs work for about 4 hours and are taken when you need them, except for Cialis.
+They usually take around 30-60 minutes to take effect.
+With Cialis the effects can last up to 36 hours, making it more suitable for situations like a weekend away.

 Another drug called alprostadil might also help if PDE-5 inhibitors don’t seem to work for you.
 It’s available as an injection into your penis or as a pellet which you have to insert into your urethra (the tube that takes urine away from your bladder).
 Depending on the dose, you should get an erection between five and 25 minutes after using the pellets/injection.